rsong/Distinction-of-meshes-and-3d-scenes-using-mrf-cnn/README.md

-The souce codes are based on matconvnet.
+The source codes are based on matconvnet.

 1) Creat a new directory \data\models